scalatra/scalatra/README.markdown

 ### Code

-Extend ScalatraSuite with your preferred Suite implementation:
+Extend ScalatraSuite with your preferred Suite implementation.
+You get ShouldMatchers and MustMatchers for free.

-    class MyScalatraServletTests extends ScalatraSuite with FunSuite with ShouldMatchers {
+    class MyScalatraServletTests extends ScalatraSuite with FunSuite {
       // `MyScalatraServlet` is your app which extends ScalatraServlet addServlet(classOf[MyScalatraServlet], "/*")